 Paid influencers, however effective in the short term, aren’t authentic brand advocates.
 They generally don’t have a genuine interest in or commitment to the organizations they represent; they’re merely seeking a paycheck and a bigger audience.
 And they’ve saddled companies with a number of issues negatively impacting their brands: from poor representation and outright damage to declining levels of trust, transparency and brand lift.
 Plus, they’re not inexpensive, regardless of their follower count sizes.

 Meanwhile, consumers have become more sophisticated — they see through the advertorial veneer and recognize the ‘personal’ recommendations in paid influencer posts for what they really are: the straight-up brand advertising they’ve been avoiding.
 They’ve stopped trusting these messages, preferring quality content and credible seals of approval from their real connections.
+Read more about activating your most powerful brand advocates.

 That’s likely why only 18 percent of people trust brand influencers these days, while 92 percent trust brand advocates.
 Consumers want less highly-produced, impersonal and stylized brand content talking at them, and more intimate, honest content and conversations.
 That’s what moves the needle beyond awareness to higher engagement, activation and conversion.
 Consumers find this authentic content nearly 10x more impactful than influencer content when making a purchasing decision.